jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘And washing?’ said the Mock Turtle.
 ‘Certainly not!’ said Alice indignantly.
-‘Ah! then yours wasn’t a really good school,’ said the Mock Turtle in a tone of great relief, ‘Now a tours they had at the end of the bill, “French, music, and washing– extra.” ’
+‘Ah! then yours wasn’t a really good school,’ said the Mock Turtle in a tone of great relief, ‘Now at ours they had at the end of the bill, “French, music, and washing – extra.” ’
 ‘You couldn’t have wanted it much,’ said Alice, ‘living at the bottom of the sea.’
 ‘I couldn’t afford to learn it.’ said the Mock Turtle with a sigh, ‘I only took